ccabanero/ios-unit-testing-patterns/README.md

 ### Set Up for Testing ViewController

 * When unit testing ViewController classes in storyboards, make sure to explicitly declare a 'Storyboard ID' property in the Identity Inspector for that ViewController.
 * With Xcode 7, avoid adding classes to the Unit Testing target (or changing the access control level of classes for the sake of unit testing).
 Instead use the __@testable__ attribute before declaring your test case class (see below).
+* Int he below sample, substitue __MyViewController__ with the name of your actual UIViewController you are testing.

 ````
     import XCTest